Sablednah/MobHealth/README.md

 	disableSpout: false
 Force messages to display in chat even if spout is detected.

-	enableEasterEggs: false
-Turns on 'extra chat features'.
-(A Basic profanity filter - and message when people mention trigger keywords.)

     disablePlayers: false
 Disable notifications for player hits.